 Have you done these things?
+Checklist

 Liaised with neighbours about responding to flood event

 Registered for flood warnings

 Identified anyone who will need extra assistance

 Identified a safe refuge

+Have you done these things?
+Checklist

 Identified a safe escape route

 Made a flood kit

-Does your FRP address these thir ngs?
+Does your FRP address these things?
+Checklist

 Description and location of site

 Date FRP produced

 Warning arrangements

 How instructions will be given

 What you can do to be pro-active

-Identify escape routes, local evacuation centre and local
+Identify escape routes, local evacuation centre and local emergency coordinator

-emergency coordinator

-How tenants/occupiers will be made aware of the FRP

-including the safe refuge, escape route and flood kit
+How tenants/occupiers will be made aware of the FRP including the safe refuge, escape route and flood kit

 Actions at each level of flood alert

 What will be in your flood kit

 Dangers of flood water

 Re-occupation procedure

 List useful telephone numbers and website

 Review after a flood event

-Other things to address:
+Other things to address: Checklist

 How often will you review the FRP?

 How will you tell your tenants/occupiers about the FRP and escape routes?

 Where will important information be displayed?

 Have you put your flood kit together?

 Where is the flood kit stored?